 These healthy spinach muffins are a delicious kid-friendly treat, yet they’re packed with bananas and tons of spinach.
 Hulk Muffins, Green Machine Muffins, Mint Chocolate Chip Muffins, Blender Muffins, Toddler Muffins whatever you want to call them, they’ll get your picky eater loving spinach!

-- Works great for breakfast on the go!
+- These work great for breakfast on the go!

 - Bananas – Two ripe bananas for sweetness.